 But whilst the cotton and woven scraps can often be used to make many things, the jersey scraps that you end up with after cutting out your pattern are often too small to use for anything else.
 So here we have a possible use for those scraps!

-So I was hooked on the idea of making a rag rug of my own.
+I was hooked on the idea of making a rag rug of my own.

 - Hessian for the backing fabric (I cut quite a small doormat sized piece from mine and hemmed it with a sewing machine, but you could hand hem it or leave it rough, though the edges do fray)

-- Some old jersey clothes (T-shirts, leggings, sweatshirts)
+- Some old jersey clothes (T-shirts, leggings, sweatshirts) or scraps.

 - A pair of sharp scissors and a wooden block to make the ‘clips’ of rags all the same length

 - Your tool of choice for actually pulling the rag ‘clips’ into the rug.
 I was surprised to find a range of tools online.
 These vary from a simple ‘proddy’ or wooden peg, to a latch-hook type tool, right through to a sophisticated rag rug tool with a spring loaded jaw that can pull the rag ‘clip’ through.
+Here is an affiliate link to the tools I use – the spring loaded tool and the cutting gauge to get the clips the same length

 - To make the ‘clips’ or rags you need to cut the clothes into inch wide strips of material.
 This is not an exact science.
 And then use the wood block to cut the clips to be approximately all the same length.